 Global security risk, relating to actions or fraudulent events which may negatively affect people and material and intangible assets.

-Political and social instability, referring both to political and social instability, and to criminal/bunkering events within the Country towards Eni and its subsidiaries, with potential consequences in terms of lower production, delays in projects, potential damage to people and assets.
+Political and social instability, referring both to political and social instability, and to criminal/bunkering events within the Country towards Eni and its subsidiaries, with potential consequences in terms of lower production and delays in projects.

 Credit & Financing Risk, related to the financial stress of the partners and delays in credit proceeds and recovery of the incurred costs.